awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-presign.rst

 *signatureDuration* method (as shown in the following code example).

-You can use the :aws-java-class:`PresignedPutObjectRequest <services/s3/presigner/model/PresignedPutObjectRequest>` object to obtain the URL by invoking it's *url* method.
+You can use the :aws-java-class:`PresignedPutObjectRequest <services/s3/presigner/model/PresignedPutObjectRequest>` object to obtain the URL by invoking its *url* method.

 **Imports**